salome08/Voting-dapp/README.md

 3) chairman
   authenticate and deploy contract

-# Run contract on remix
+# Run contract
+  * Use Remix ethereum ide to run the contract

-# Run npm i
+  * Run npm install on project

-# node scripts/transform/createBytes.js arg

-# args should be array of bytes32
+  * Submit proposal
+  To submit proposals, the contract takes bytes32 so you need to enter ["Byte32", "Byte32", ...]
+  To do so you need to convert your strings into bytes32 with the script:
+    String to Bytes32: node scripts/transform/createBytes.js [your string] Bytes32 to String: node scripts/transform/parseBytes.js [your bytes32]

-give right to vote with cahirman account

-vote takes integer for matchin proposal array starts at 0
+  * Give right to vote with cahirman account to voters account vote takes integer for matching proposal (array starts at 0)

-# use an account for chairman and another one for transactions

-# deploy argument is byte32 so you need to use node script
+  * Vote with allowed voter account

-# get the voting result
+  * Get the voting result